Single diffractive hard exclusive processes for the study of generalized parton distributions: SDHEP with a real photon beam

 \section{SDHEP with a real photon beam}

 For single diffractive hard exclusive photoproduction processes, we have $B = \gamma$.
 The other particles $C$ and $D$ can be two elementary particles, one elementary particle and one light meson, or two light mesons.
-So we consider the three cases: (1) massive dilepton $(CD) = (l^+l^-)$ or diphoton $(\gamma\gamma)$ production; (2) real photon and light meson pair $(CD) = (\gamma M_D)$ production; and (3) light meson pair $(CD) = (M_C M_D)$ production.
-While the first two kinds of processes have been studied in the literature~\cite{Berger:2001xd, CLAS:2021lky, Pedrak:2017cpp, Grocholski:2021man, Grocholski:2022rqj, Boussarie:2016qop, Duplancic:2018bum}, the third kind is new.
-In this section, we provide the factorization arguments for all these processes by following the same strategy used for factorization of the SDHEP with a lepton beam in terms of the two-stage paradigm, presented in Eqs.~\eqref{eq:diffractive}-\eqref{eq:channels}.
+So we consider the three cases: (1) massive dilepton $(CD) = (l^+l^-)$~\cite{Berger:2001xd, CLAS:2021lky} or diphoton $(\gamma\gamma)$ production~\cite{Pedrak:2017cpp, Grocholski:2021man, Grocholski:2022rqj}, (2) real photon and light meson pair $(CD) = (\gamma M_D)$ production~\cite{Boussarie:2016qop, Duplancic:2018bum}, and (3) light meson pair $(CD) = (M_C M_D)$ production~\cite{ElBeiyad:2010pji}.
+In this section, we provide the factorization arguments for all these processes by following the same strategy used for factorization of the SDHEP with a lepton beam in terms of the two-stage paradigm, presented in Eqs.~\eqref{eq:diffractive}--\eqref{eq:channels}.